medwatt/Notes/programming_languages/c/c.md

 ### Floating Point Types

 C has three floating point types: `float`, `double`, and `long double`.
-A floating point constant that does not end with `f` has type `double`.
+A floating point constant that does not end with `f` is considered a `double`.

 ```cpp
 float f = 0.314f;        // Suffix 'f' or 'F' indicates the type float